 When an employee breaks the rules of your pet sitting company, most business owners go to Facebook for advice on what to do.
-They are frustrated because they feel their pet sitting employees should have known better and they simply don’t like conflict.
-They don’t want to be the “bad guy” and they aren’t sure how to stand up for themselves or business while being an effective leader.
-After you get them to understand and agree you can build off of the training you already established with them.
+They are frustrated because they feel their pet sitting employees should have known better.
+Or, they simply don’t like conflict.
+They don’t want to be the “bad guy” and they aren’t sure how to stand up for their business while being an effective leader.
+However, after you get them to understand and agree you can build off of the training you already established with them.
 Here is what I mean:

 Let’s Call Upon Our Parental Days On Ways To Enforce The Rules:

-Let’s draw on lessons from effective parenting techniques that can be applied to effective employee management too.
+Let’s draw on lessons from effective parenting techniques that apply to effective employee management too.

 Simply put, it’s treating them the exact way they want to be treated.
 Imagine that!